Keep Up With McLean!

 Nancy Merrill, PMHCNS, BC, Senior Consultant

-A board-certified advanced practice psychiatric nurse for more than 30 years, Ms. Merrill has been working in McLean’s Substance Use Disorders Division for the past 20 years and is currently program director of the Alcohol and Drug Abuse Inpatient Program.
+A board-certified advanced practice psychiatric nurse for more than 30 years, Ms. Merrill has been working in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction for the past 20 years and is currently program director of the Alcohol, Drug, and Addiction Inpatient Program.
 During her time at McLean, she has been involved in several national research projects including the COMBINE study, the Topamax medication study, and the integrated group therapy study.

 In addition, our treatment team consists of independently licensed clinical social workers, nurses, and community residence counselors.
-Though located in Maine, the Borden Cottage team is fully integrated with other treatment experts within McLean Hospital’s Substance Use Disorders Division, and also enjoys full access to experts in other specialized treatment areas within McLean Hospital, including geriatric psychiatry, psychotic disorders, and neurobehavioral therapies.
+Though located in Maine, the Borden Cottage team is fully integrated with other treatment experts within McLean Hospital’s Center of Excellence in Alcohol, Drugs, and Addiction, and also enjoys full access to experts in other specialized treatment areas within McLean Hospital, including geriatric psychiatry, psychotic disorders, and neurobehavioral therapies.

 Borden Cottage is located at one of Maine’s premier hilltop estates, a 16,000-square-foot house with spectacular panoramic views overlooking island-studded Penobscot Bay.

 The “cottage” offers patients exceptional accommodations including beautiful private ocean view rooms with fully equipped ensuite bathrooms, world class amenities, and daily meals prepared by a classically trained master chef.

 This private compound features guest cottages, heated swimming pool, activities building (with bowling alley, billiards room, arcade, and 50s style diner), library, fitness and yoga studio, and movie theater.